 Grip for the Pickleball Backhand Drive

 For backhand drives, I also change grips to generate additional power and topspin.
-Using the continental grip as the baseline, I will rotate my hand slightly clockwise so that the big knuckle of my index finger is now on bevel #1.
-For backhand drives – unlike the forehand drives – the knuckles should be going, pretty-much, straight across the grip – and no longer spread out across the grip at 45 degrees to that of the handle of your paddle – similar to making a fist at the oncoming ball.
+Using the continental grip as the baseline, I will rotate my hand slightly counter-clockwise so that the big knuckle of my index finger is now on bevel #1.
+For backhand drives – unlike the forehand drives – the knuckles should be going, pretty much, straight across the grip – and no longer spread out across the grip at 45 degrees to that of the handle of your paddle – similar to making a fist at the oncoming ball.

 What Grip Should I Use when Hitting Pickleball Drives & Topspin with a 2-Handed Backhand?